 Predictions for 2021 in an unpredictable world

 The world remains in crisis as the Coronavirus pandemic continues to rage and climate change action gathers pace.
 Closer to home preparation will turn to action as Britain will leave the EU at the turn of the year resulting in several overnight changes to regulation.
 Industries will use 2021 to prepare for the new Environment Bill which will come into force in 2022 introducing legally binding targets for nature, water, air, and waste.
-Finally changes in red diesel legislation due in 2022 will require industries to switch fuels and plan new maintenance regimes during 2021 to ensure they are prepared.
 Experts from Adler and Allan discuss each of these macro-economic events that are having an impact on operations at a local level.

 Let’s start with Brexit and the impact on chemical manufacturing and import.